Shirvanshahs

-The Shirvanshahs, existing as independent or a vassal state, from 861 until 1538; one of longest existing dynasties in the Islamic world, are known for their support of culture.
-During the 12th-century, their realm served as the focal point for Persian literature, attracting distinguished poets such as Khaqani, Nizami Ganjavi, Falaki Shirvani, etc. In 1382, the Shirvanshah throne was taken by Ibrahim I (r.
-1382–1417), thus marking the start of the Darbandi line, distant relatives of the Yazidids/Kasranids.
+The Shirvanshahs ruled from 861 to 1538, one of the most enduring dynasties of the Islamic world.
+At times they were independent, often they had to recognize the overlordship of neighbouring empires.
+The dynasty is known for its patronage of culture, such as during the 12th century, when their realm served as the focal point for Persian literature, attracting distinguished poets such as Khaqani, Nizami Ganjavi, Falaki Shirvani, etc. In 1382, the Shirvanshahs' throne was taken by Ibrahim I (r.
+1382–1417), thus marking the start of the Darbandid line.

-The Shirvanshah realm flourished in the 15th-century, during the long reigns of Khalilullah I (r.
+The Shirvanshahs' realm flourished in the 15th century, during the long reigns of Khalilullah I (r.
 1417–1463) and Farrukh Yasar (r.
 1463–1500).
-In 1500, the latter was defeated and killed by the forces of the Safavid leader Ismail (later regnally known as Ismail I), who kept the Shirvanshahs as Safavid vassals.
+In 1500, the latter was defeated and killed by the forces of the Safavid leader Ismail I, who kept the Shirvanshahs as Safavid vassals.
 This ended in 1538 when Shah Tahmasp I (r.
-1524–1576) dismissed the Shirvanshah Shahrukh due to the latters continuous disloyalty.
-Shirvan was subsequently made a province of the Safavid realm, thus marking the end of Shirvanshah rule.
+1524–1576) dismissed Shirvanshah Shahrukh due to the latter's continuous disloyalty.
+Shirvan was subsequently made a province of the Safavid realm, thus marking the end of the Shirvanshahs' rule.

 Background

 The territory that made up Shirvan proper included the easternmost peaks of the Caucasus mountain range and the terrain that descended from them to the banks of the Kur River and its confluent the Araxes River.
-Shirvan proper thus neighboured Muqan to the south, Shakki to the northwest, Arran to the west, and Layzan to the north.
-The Shirvanshahs, throughout their history, made persistent efforts to also control Lazyan, Quba, Maskat and Bab al-Abwab (Darband) to the north, and Baku to the south.
+Shirvan proper thus bordered Muqan to the south, Shakki to the northwest, Arran to the west, and Layzan to the north.
+The Shirvanshahs, throughout their history, made persistent efforts to also control Layzan, Quba, Maskat and Bab al-Abwab (Darband) to the north, and Baku to the south.